The C++ Mathematical Expression Toolkit Library (ExprTk) is a simple

 }

-struct myfunc : public exprtk::ifunction<T>
+struct myfunc final : public exprtk::ifunction<T>

 {